isa-group/SLA4OAI-ResearchSpecification/Specification.md

     $ref: ./metrics.yml#request
 ```

-In the above example, we refered to a pre-existing metrics [metrics.yml](./samples/petstore/metrics.yml) which has some predefined metrics like `requests` and `avgResponseTimeMs`.
+In the above example, we referred to a pre-existing metrics [metrics.yml](./samples/petstore/metrics.yml) which has some predefined metrics like `requests` and `responseTime`.

 #### 5.2.7 MetricObject
 Contains definitions of metric with type, description and unit of the metric.